JohannaTrost/seqsharp/README.md

 **`-d <str>`** example: `-d my/path/to/empirical/data my/path/to/simulated/data`

-This argument specifies one or two paths to the directory(ies) containing fasta formated files with multiple sequence alignments (MSAs) typically the first path should lead to the emirical MSAs while the second one should lead to the simulated alignments.
+This argument specifies one or two paths to the directory(ies) containing fasta formatted files with multiple sequence alignments (MSAs) typically the first path should lead to the empirical MSAs while the second one should lead to the simulated alignments.
 Theses 2 data sets serve as an input for the supervised learning method.
 It is possible to indicate only one path if the `--models` and `--test` options are used.
 In that case the given data will be used as an input to the given model(s).

 **`-t`**